 Is your dog scared of thunder?
 Why do certain dogs become fearful of loud noises such as thunder and fireworks, but others remain unruffled?
 Nobody’s completely sure.
 In some cases, puppyhood trauma (such as being tied up outside for long intervals) may have something to do with it.
 Some owners claim that specific breed temperaments may play a role, and in other cases, sensitive hearing or separation anxiety may contribute.
 What’s certain is that for some canines, a minor case of nerves can escalate into a full-blown phobia — an excessively panicked, irrational, chronic fear response.

 Since the day we adopted our rescue pup, Grant, we’ve been dealing with this kind of phobia on a regular basis.
-Like many dogs who struggle with unexplained thunder phobia, Grant seems unusually sensitive to any storm-related occurrence, such as changes in barometric pressure.
+Like many dogs who struggle with unexplained fear of thunder, Grant seems unusually sensitive to any storm-related occurrence, such as changes in barometric pressure.
 Once the rumbles begin, his anxiety rapidly escalates into overwhelming terror.
 So, for us, it’s especially unfortunate that summer’s humid conditions can produce some of the biggest storms of the year.

 There’s no guarantee that you can ever fully resolve your dog’s fear of thunder.
 But if your dog is scared of thunder, there are ways that you can manage it effectively.
 Here are six strategies from a Thundershirt for dogs to increasing exercise that have worked especially well for us: